akred/phappy-challenge/README.md

 - Yarn

 ## Project documentation

-The API calls are handled by axios and the token management is handle by the lovely plugin [Axios-auth-refresh](https://www.npmjs.com/package/axios-auth-refresh)
+It's mainly built with Typescript and the store is manage by `React context and hooks` The API calls are handled by axios and the token management is handle by the lovely plugin [Axios-auth-refresh](https://www.npmjs.com/package/axios-auth-refresh)

 # Startup